Convert Microsoft Forms responses to Word or PDF

 Start document generation process

-Then create an API key in your Plumsail Account page, copy and paste it to ‘’Access Key’’ field.
+• API Key - create an API key in your Plumsail Account, copy it, and paste it into the API Key field;

 start generation documents action